Retinue (noun)

 to give new life or vigor to

-Natural flooding of rivers revitalizes the habitats of many plants and
+Natural flooding of rivers revitalizes the habitats of many plants and animals and

 enriches soils for planting.